-In November 2009, the IASB issued IFRS 9 "Financial Instruments" (not yet endorsed) as the first step of its project to replace IAS 39 "Financial Instruments: Recognition and Measurement".
+In November 2009, the IASB issued IFRS 9 "Financial Instruments (2009)" (not yet endorsed) as the first step of its project to replace IAS 39 "Financial Instruments: Recognition and Measurement".
 Amongst other changes to the accounting for financial instruments, IFRS 9 replaces the multiple classification and measurement models for financial assets and liabilities in IAS 39 with a simplified model that is based on only two classification categories: amortised cost and fair value.
 Further, the classification of financial assets under IFRS 9 is driven by the entity's business model for managing its financial assets and the contractual cash flow characteristics of these financial assets.
 However, in response to feedback received from interested parties, the IASB reconsidered the IFRS 9 classification model and issued in November 2012 an Exposure Draft which proposes limited amendments to IFRS 9 to introduce, amongst others, a fair value through other comprehensive income (OCI) measurement category as a third classification category for particular financial assets that are held within a business model in which assets are managed both for collecting contractual cash flows and for sale.
-In the next phases of the IAS 39 replacement project, the IASB will cover the current impairment methodology and the requirements for hedge accounting.
-IFRS 9 has to be applied starting 1 January 2015, with early adoption permitted, and offers various transition models.
-In light of the changes to come, the Company continues to assess the potential impacts from the expected application of IFRS 9.
+In October 2010 the IASB added to IFRS 9 the requirements for the classification and measurement of financial liabilities (not yet endorsed).
+The amendment carried forward unchanged most of the requirements in IAS 39 for classifying and measuring financial liabilities, but changed the IAS 39 requirements for accounting for own credit risk to the effect that changes in the credit risk of a financial liability carried at fair value will not affect profit or loss unless the liability is held for trading.
+In November 2013, the IASB added to IFRS 9 amendments related to hedge accounting (not yet endorsed).
+The amendments replace the hedge accounting requirements of IAS 39 and establish a comprehensively reviewed and more principle-based approach to hedge accounting that aligns hedge accounting more closely with risk management.
+In addition the amendments removed January 1, 2015 as the mandatory effective date of IFRS 9 and clarify that the mandatory effective date will be determined when the outstanding phases of the IAS 39 replacement project, principally dealing with impairment issues, are finalised.
+In light of the 2013 changes, and those still to come, the Company continues to assess the potential impacts from the expected application of IFRS 9.